MurgaNS/Timesheet-Application/.idea/README.md

 Projects:
-Allow the admin to have an overview of all project, to create a new project by entering: project name, project description, to select client and to select team leader.
+Allow the admin to have an overview of all project, to create a new project by entering: project name, project description, select client, team leader and to select status(active, inactive, archive).
 Admin should be able to change already created project and to delete them.
 Admin can filter projects by project name and to search them by typing name in search field.